The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Existence of enough -pure-injective modules

-Assuming that $R$ is not right pure-semisimple, we can fix a countably presented module $C$ which is not pure-projective.
-Afterwards, we express $C$ as the direct limit of a system consisting of finitely presented modules.
-For this expression of $C$, we obtain the canonical pure short exact sequence
+Assuming that $(4)$ holds true, we prove that $R$ is right pure-semisimple by showing that each countably presented module is pure-projective.
+Let $C$ be a countably presented module.
+We can form a~pure short exact sequence where all the modules $F_n$ are finitely presented.